 2. Chattanooga Riverboat Cruise

 Float down the Tennessee River aboard the Chattanooga Riverboat Company’s Southern Belle for a truly unique holiday experience!
 View the Chattanooga skyline from the water and revel in the winter wonderland of holiday lights.
-Board a lunch or dinner cruise and have fun listening to live music, dancing, learning more about river navigation on a Pilot House tour, and indulging in holiday meals.
+Board a lunch or dinner cruise and have fun listening to live music, dancing, and you might even meet a special guest!

 3. Downtown Carriage Rides